 - In the final step, you can either include the personalization string using a toolbar or type within the personalization string

 So, this is how you can make the most out of personalization strings.
-Further, to take you a step ahead in your personalization journey, here’s a list of personalization strings used by Salesforce Marketing Cloud for extracting the email data:
+Further, to take you a step ahead in your personalization journey, here’s a list of Salesforce Marketing Cloud personalization strings you can use for extracting email data:

 It shows subscriber’s full name as mentioned in the profile attribute.